xcela/Exocore/_notes/step by step tutorial.md

 ## Usage

-Your site is now live and ready to be used.
+Your site is now live and ready to be used!

 Some things to keep in mind:

 * The site is separated into note and pages.
 Notes are the web of articles/posts that forms the body of your site; pages are more permanent structure, like the homepage or about page.
 * Pages are located in `_pages/`.
 Your homepage is `index.md`.
 * Notes are located in `_notes/`.